Leeuwenhof: History

-Who and when built the mansion is not precisely known, but it was owned by 15 proprietors, all prosperous, before it was purchased by the provincial government.
+When the mansion was built and who built it is not precisely known, but it was owned by 15 proprietors, all prosperous, before it was purchased by the provincial government.

 On 22 October 1693, Governor Simon van der Stel granted the 12 ha near Table Mountain as a homestead to the businessman Guillaume Heems.
 After just 2.5 years, the farm was sold to the Company's Garden botanist, surveyor, and gardener Henrik Bernard Oldenland.
 Upon his death, his widow sold it to the Fiscal Joan Blesius, who probably built the first house on the farm.
 In 1764, Johan Bräsler, originally from Copenhagen, purchased the farm.
 He built the current mansion from 1764 to 1788, planting native trees and growing fruits and vegetables there.
 Capt.
 Johannes Zorn owned it from 1799 to 1836.
 He expanded the farm by annexing adjacent land until it reached 79 ha, becoming a successful farmer who owned dozens of slaves and planted large vineyards.
 In 1809, Zorn was appointed magistrate.

 From 1841 to 1847, Sir Christoffel Brand, the first Speaker of the Parliament of the Cape of Good Hope and father of President of the Orange Free State Johannes Brand, owned Leeuwenhof.
 Next, from 1847 to 1881, Petrus Johannes Kotzé owned the estate.
 He was twice Mayor of Cape Town and a member of the Cape Parliament himself in 1859.
 His son John Gilbert Kotzé, later Chief Justice of the South African Republic and Appeals Court Justice of the Union of South Africa, was born here.
 In the time of the Kotzés, the farm was already being encroached on by urban sprawl.
 The fountain there was expropriated by the City of Cape Town to supply water.
 In 1881, the millionaires Sammy Marks and Isaac Lewis purchased the estate.
 Shortly afterwards, Lewis (a mining magnate) became the sole owner of the property, now down to 2 ha around the mansion, and proceeded to refurbish and renovate the house with antique furniture.

 On 21 December 1936, the Cape Province Administration (Kaapse Provinsiale Administrasie (KPA) purchased the house as the official residence of the Administrator of Cape Province.
 The KPA repurchased the adjoining land from the historic estate.